farrerm/DrumMaster/README.md

 Provides ncurses interface directly in terminal.
 User may move cursor using arrow keys.
 Press enter to make a change to the interface.
 You can "perform" by entering a pattern, saving it, entering another pattern, then loading the original pattern.
 There is no limit to your creativity.

+Saving and loading happen in real time with no break in the action!

 To compile C program, you need to explicitly link with dependencies.

 Example: